nmielnik/notes/technical/sso-talk-06-22-2018/README.md

 # "Digital SSO-my-god?!"
 ## Digital Authentication Systems

-> An Overview of authenitcation with digital microservices
+> An Overview of authentication with digital microservices

 <q>featuring the incoherrent idiosyncrasies of Nate Mielnik<q>